Luke Donald: Early life

-Early career
+Amateur career

 Coming from England, he joined College Prospects of America, a service also employed by golfer Martin Laird, which created a résumé for him and sent it to all the major colleges and universities in the United States.
 Several coaches responded, including Wally Goodwin at Stanford University.
 Goodwin recruited Donald to join his golf squad, but Donald was not admitted to the university.

 Donald subsequently took a golf scholarship at Northwestern University in 1997, where he studied art theory and practice, and became a member of the Sigma Chi fraternity.
 His golf coach at Northwestern University was Pat Goss.
 He won the individual NCAA Division I Men's Golf Championships men's title in 1999, beating the scoring record formerly held by Tiger Woods.
 He and David Lipsky share the Northwestern University school record of 202, for a 54-hole tournament score.
 Luke also became the first amateur to win the Chicago Open in 2000.